Shader

 You can compose Shader instances into a Pass object to create more complex rendering pipelines.

-You can also create renderings with multiple Render Passes by using multiple Pass instances to a Frame object.
+You can also create renderings with multiple Render Passes by passing an array of Pass instances to Renderer::render.

 Uniforms